Home » Las Vegas » Las Vegas Natural History Museum tickets

 Since the Las Vegas Natural History Museum is a well-laid-out small museum, visitors can explore it in around 90 minutes.

-If you are visiting with kids, you may need half an hour more.
+If you visit with kids, you may need half an hour more.

 Back to Top